Abbott English Honors Program

 • Review your transcript.
 Consider what you have studied, what you wish to pursue, and how your intellectual and creative interests might benefit from the Honors process.

-• Talk with your adviser about whether Honors will complement your development as an English major and seek guidance from the Program Director.
+• Talk with your adviser about whether Honors will complement your development as an English major, and seek guidance from the Program Director.
+These conversations might begin as soon as the sophomore year, but need to be begun by the Fall of the Junior year at the latest.

-• When contemplating a thesis, remember that Honors English Theses take two forms—Critical and Creative—and be conducted over one semester (for candidates with considerable advanced preparation) or two semesters.
+• When contemplating a thesis, remember that Honors English Theses take two forms: Critical or Creative.

 • Discuss your ideas with a potential thesis Director.

-All applicants must demonstrate sufficient course work in the area of the proposed thesis.
+All applicants must demonstrate sufficient course work in the area of the proposed thesis; appropriate preparation in the field must be shown.
 Also, all applicants must have the support of an English Department faculty member—that is, a professor willing to direct and advise the project for its duration.
+Availability of faculty will also factor into Honors program acceptances.

-If you wish to write a thesis about an existing literary work or works and perform critical research and analysis you must complete and submit by announced due date:
+If you wish to write a thesis about an existing literary work or works, conduct research, and pursue critical inquiry, you must complete and submit by announced due date:

 • The appropriate Honors application form.

-• Sample of your work in the proposed genre: 5 pages for poetry, 10 pages for fiction/creative nonfiction; 10 minutes max for a film; digital samples should include no more than 1000 words and/or take no more than 15 minutes to ready/use/interact with.
+• Sample of your work in the proposed genre: five pages for poetry, ten pages for fiction/creative nonfiction; ten minutes max for a film; digital samples should include no more than 1000 words and/or take no more than fifteen minutes to read/use/interact with.

 Turn in the Honors Application Form, your proposal, and your sample to the Program Director via email.

 An evaluation meeting is conducted by the Honors Coordinator with an identical process for each applicant.
-The proposals are discussed and accepted by departmental vote using the following criteria:
+The proposals are discussed and accepted using the following criteria:

 The Coordinator notifies those admitted to Honors by the end of May on the composition of their committee.

-For a timetable of what happens if you're accepted as an Honors Candidate, refer to the "Approximate Timetable" in the Honors Curriculum and Designation section below.
+For a timetable of what happens if you are accepted as an Honors Candidate, refer to the “Approximate Timetable” in the Honors Curriculum and Designation section below.

 For additional inspiration and clarification regarding potential theses, we encourage you to visit the College Archives, where all English theses are on file for your review.